Raí: International career

-Raí was picked by coach Carlos Alberto Parreira for his 1994 FIFA World Cup squad.
-He captained the team in the group stage and scored a penalty in the first match, a 2–0 win against Russia, after Romário was brought down in the box.
-Raí was subsequently dropped from the first team in the knockout stages, with Dunga taking over the captaincy.
-He was used as a substitute against the Netherlands (quarterfinals, ten minutes) and Sweden (semifinal, 45 minutes) as the Seleção went on to win the tournament.
+Raí entered the 1994 FIFA World Cup as Brazil's captain and number 10, and was described in the British press as the team's "poster boy" before the tournament.
+He was selected by coach Carlos Alberto Parreira for the squad and captained the Seleção during the group stage, scoring a penalty in the opening match, a 2–0 win against Russia, after Romário was brought down in the box.
+Raí subsequently lost his place in the starting line-up ahead of the knockout stage, with Dunga taking over the captaincy.
+He appeared as a substitute against the Netherlands in the quarter-finals and Sweden in the semi-finals, as Brazil went on to win the tournament.